open-company/open-company-bot/README.md

 ## Development

+> Make sure you have Boot and Java 8 installed.
+For details refer [here](https://github.com/open-company/open-company-web#local-setup).

 Start a REPL with `boot dev`, connect to it using the printed nREPL port.

 The `oc.bot` namespace contains a `comment` form with everything needed to get the system into a running state.
 There currently is no `start` command that can be called from a terminal.